CiscoDevNet/multicloud-integrations/Multicloud Networking/Multicloud Automation/examples/dmvpn_eks_ccp_calico_stars.md

 In this example we use the [Stars](https://docs.aws.amazon.com/eks/latest/userguide/calico.html) example application created by the Calico project to demonstrate the effects of Kubernetes network policies.
-This example has a nice simple UI that illustrates communication between microservices.
+This example has a nice simple User Interface (UI) that illustrates communication between microservices.
 To demonstrate multicloud network policy, we show a deployment with microservices in different clouds and example Kubernetes network policy configurations to achieve the same behavior as the single cluster original demo.
 The example is built upon the multicloud routing capabilities in a multicloud DMVPN design.

-This example goes through expansion of the CCP tenancy into the AWS cloud via the CCP integrated EKS deployment capability.
-Additionally, we highlight the multicloud DMVPN connectivity possibilities via use of example automation for provisioning an AWS EC2 hosted CSR instance as a DMVPN endpoint in the VPC and distributing routes to on-premises Kubernetes tenant pods into the VPC routing infrastructure.
+This example goes through expansion of the Cisco Container Platform (CCP) tenancy into the Amazon Web Services (AWS) cloud via the CCP integrated AWS EKS deployment capability.
+Additionally, we highlight the multicloud Dynamic Multipoint Virtual Private Network (DMVPN) connectivity possibilities via use of example automation for provisioning an AWS EC2 hosted Cisco Cloud Services Router (CSR) instance as a DMVPN endpoint in the VPC and distributing routes to on-premises Kubernetes tenant pods into the VPC routing infrastructure.

 ## Prerequisites

 1. CCP installation with a local tenant Kubernetes cluster deployed.
-1. CCP configured with an AWS "infrastructure provider" tied to an AWS IAM role with sufficient privileges to create an EKS cluster.
+1. CCP configured with an AWS "infrastructure provider" tied to an AWS IAM role with sufficient privileges to create an AWS EKS cluster.
 1. For executing the scripts in this example shell environment variable `MCINTEG_ROOT` must be set to the root directory of the locally cloned `multicloud-integrations` repo.